 - G. Choi, D. Song, S. Shrestha, J. Miao, L. Cui and W. Guan.
 A field-deployable mobile molecular diagnostic system for malaria at the point of need.
 Lab on a Chip, 16, 4341 (2016).

 - G. Choi, T. Prince, J. Miao, L. Cui and W. Guan.
 Sample-to-answer palm-sized nucleic acid testing device towards low-cost malaria mass screening.
 Biosensors and Bioelectronics, 115, 83 (2018).

 II.
 Nanofluidics: device physics, fabrication and application

-Molecule/ion transport at nanometer scale plays an important role in many biological, chemical, physical and engineering systems.
+Molecule/ion transport at the nanometer scale plays an important role in many biological, chemical, physical and engineering systems.
 Nanoscale channels offer a unique platform to explore new phenomena appearing for molecule confined in nanometers scales.
 New transport behavior and functionalities can be developed by taking advantage of the specific couplings occurring at these scales.
 The major challenges in nanofluidic research are the lack of fundamental understanding of the dynamic electric field coupling to the charged molecules at the nanoscale and the lack of reliable and low-cost top-down fabrication methods.
 We aim to understand the device physics of nanofluidic devices, to explore viable device fabrication and integration technologies and applications.

 - X. Li, W. Guan, B. Weiner, and M. A. Reed.
 Direct Observation of Charge Inversion in Divalent Nanofluidic Devices.
 Nano Letters, 15, 5046 (2015).